stacyphillipsea/historicfloodlevels/README.md

 * App log warnings fixed
 * Table widths fixed and headers fixed
 * Added hyperlink for full screen image
+* External hyperlinks now are forced to open in new tab

 ## Things that could be improved
 * Would like to colour code storms in the top 10 table